rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIIntro.md

 ## Type of tasks

-There  are three types of how to synchronize source and destination (backup):
+There  are two types of how to synchronize source and destination (backup):

 (1)synchronize source and backup location, any changed and deleted files in backup location will either be overwritten or deleted
   - this is the default synchronize task in RsyncGUI, after execution source and destination (backup) is 100% in sync if there are no --exclude parameters to rsync